rricharz/Tek4010/README.md

 If this works properly, you can use the tek4010 emulator.
 Call it as follows:

-	./tek4010 /usr/bin/rsh -l user_name system
+	./tek4010 rsh -l user_name system
 or
-	./tek4010 /usr/bin/telnet system
+	./tek4010 telnet system

-In the current alpha-testing version, there are very few useful error messages if this does not work.
-If the terminal window is closed right away, there is a problem with your rsh or telnet call or you forgot to use the absolute path for rsh or telnet.
+If the terminal window is closed right away, there is a problem with your rsh or telnet call.

 The following keys are not transmitted to the Unix system, but are executed locally in the terminal emulator and clear the persistent screen: